A Visitors Guide to Dining in Philadelphia

 • Default Helvetica Segoe Georgia Times

 Philadelphia, PAVisitors Guide to Dining in Philadelphia - Philadelphia is one of the best cities for fine dining.
-Philadelphia is a must-visit for foodies with diverse cuisines, local staples, and fine dining.
+Philadelphia is a must-visit destination for foodies, offering a diverse range of cuisines, local staples, and fine dining options.
 Philadelphia has something for every palate, from afternoon cheesesteaks to fine Italian cuisine and red gravy pasta accompanied by a bottle of wine.
-This Visitors Guide to Dining in Philadelphia will give you the inside scoop on what to order and where to find it.
+This Visitors' Guide to Dining in Philadelphia provides the inside scoop on what to order and where to find it.

 As the birthplace of the United States, Philadelphia has plenty of reasons to be on your list of places to dine.
 The city's waterfront is a wonderful place for an evening stroll or a romantic meal.
-There are plenty of attractions along the waterfront, including the Benjamin Franklin Bridge, a landmark connecting Philadelphia to New Jersey.
+There are numerous attractions along the waterfront, including the Benjamin Franklin Bridge, a landmark that connects Philadelphia to New Jersey.
 You can also dine on seafood at one of Philadelphia's waterfront piers, including Cherry Street Pier and Race Street Pier.

 The Reading Terminal Market is a great place to start.
 This market features one of the largest selections of meat, poultry, fish, and baked goods.
 There are also dozens of restaurants under one roof, and you'll surely find something to please your palate.
 You can even take a stroll along the Delaware River for a breathtaking view of the city.
 And don't forget to taste the famous Philly Cheesesteaks.